hujhax/austin-improv-wiki/The Hilarions.md

 **The Hilarions** were an improv troupe -- possibly the first regularly-performing troupe in Austin.

 ## History
 The Hilarions were the house troupe at [[The Comedy Workshop]].
 They performed late-night shows at the Workshop on Tuesdays through Thursdays.
+They were named after a little-known Greek Orthodox monastery on Mary Street called [[Wikipedia - Hilarion|St. Hilarion]].

 The troupe disbanded when the club folded.
 Chris Bonno and Angela Davis went on to found [[The Laff Staff]] at [[The Laff Stop]].